 Cost-Effective Ways To Add Space To Your Home

 Many of our clients come to us because their homes aren’t working for them.
 Their circumstances may have changed: families have become larger, or they need home office space or a larger kitchen.
-In some cases, the kids have left home, which gives a chance to change the accommodation.
+In some cases, the kids have left home, which gives them a chance to change their accommodation.

 Whatever the circumstances, we would typically talk through an initial brief on the phone and then make an appointment to do an onsite appraisal.
 The appraisal gives us the chance to look at the property, talk to the prospective client about their thoughts and ideas, and see what we feel might be the most cost-effective way to achieve the changes they are looking for.